Skip to Main Content

 Chief Executive Officer, Samaritan North Lincoln Hospital & Samaritan Pacific Communities Hospital

 Dr. Ogden is residency trained and board certified in emergency medicine and has more than 10 years of clinical and leadership experience.
-She received her Doctor of Medicine degree from Medical University of South Carolina in Charleston, South Carolina, and completed her emergency medicine residency at Oregon Health Sciences University in Portland, Oregon.
-In addition, Dr. Ogden received her Master of Business Administration degree from The Citadel and a Bachelor of Science in Marketing degree from Troy State University.
-Dr. Ogden has previously served as president of the medical staff of Samaritan North Lincoln Hospital and currently serves as a trustee on both the North Lincoln Hospital Foundation and the Pacific Communities Health District Foundation boards.
-She championed new replacement hospital building projects in both Lincoln City and Newport and the innovative, efficient and state-of-the-art hospital facilities opened in 2019-2020 and are now serving the residents of Lincoln County.
+She received her medical degree from Medical University of South Carolina in Charleston and completed her emergency medicine residency at Oregon Health & Science University in Portland, Oregon.
+In addition, Dr. Ogden received her master’s degree in business administration from The Citadel, South Carolina, and a bachelor’s degree in marketing from Troy State University, Alabama.
+Dr. Ogden previously served as president of the medical staff of Samaritan North Lincoln Hospital and currently serves as a trustee on both the North Lincoln Hospital Foundation and the Pacific Communities Health District Foundation boards.
+She championed new replacement hospital building projects in both Lincoln City and Newport and the innovative, efficient and state-of-the-art hospital facilities opened in 2019 and 2020.

-As a member of the Lincoln County coastal community, Dr. Ogden is an active Rotarian in Lincoln City and served as club President in 2016-2017.
+As a member of the Lincoln County coastal community, Dr. Ogden is an active Rotarian in Lincoln City and served as club President in 2016 and 2017.
 She serves on the board of directors of the Economic Development Alliance of Lincoln County as well as the Oregon Coast Community College Foundation board.

 Sonney Sapra, MBA, CHCIO

-Sapra joined Samaritan Health Services in 2021 as chief information officer and senior vice president, assisting SHS leadership in strategic decisions specific to information services and systems.
+Sapra joined Samaritan in 2021 as chief information officer and senior vice president, assisting SHS leadership develop and implement strategy for information services and systems.

-Sapra is a member of College of Healthcare Information Management Executives (CHIME), a member of Health Information and Management Systems Society (HIMSS).
-He is a Certified Healthcare CIO through CHIME and has been awarded Best Hospital IT Team and earned a Forty Under 40 award by the Portland Business Journal in his past.
+Sapra is a member of College of Healthcare Information Management Executives, a member of Health Information and Management Systems Society.
+He is a certified healthcare chief information officer and has been awarded Best Hospital IT Team and earned a Forty Under 40 award by the Portland Business Journal.

-Sapra earned a bachelor’s degree from Middlesex University, United Kingdom and his Executive MBA for the University of Oregon.
+Sapra earned a bachelor’s degree from Middlesex University, United Kingdom, and an executive master’s in business administration from the University of Oregon.

 Kimberly Schauer, MBA